mechmotum/skijumpdesign/joss-paper/paper.md

 # Acknowledgements

-We acknowledge the assistance of Jim McNeil and Dean Levy who aided in testing the application before release.
+We acknowledge the assistance of Jim McNeil who aided in testing the application before release.

 # References